1. About Buscopan

 - dry mouth – chew sugar-free gum or suck sugar-free sweets

-- fast heart rate – if this occurs regularly after taking Buscopan, try to take your medicine at a time when you can sit or lie down when the symptoms are worst.
+- fast heart rate – if this happens regularly after taking Buscopan, try to take your medicine at a time when you can sit or lie down when the symptoms are worst.
 It may also help to cut down on alcohol, smoking, caffeine and big meals, as these can make the problem worse.
 If you're still having symptoms after a week, speak to your doctor.
 You may need to change to a different type of medicine.

 7. Pregnancy and breastfeeding